Skip to content

 Today I would like to introduce you to a new service from Sophos called “Sophos Compromise Assessment”.
-In doing so, we’ll look at exactly what the service entails, who it’s for, and where the differences are with Rapid Response and MDR.
+We will look at exactly what the service includes, who it is intended for, and how it differs from Rapid Response and MDR.

 The Sophos Incident Response Services

-While Rapid Response comes into play as an immediate response to active threats, with MDR an elite security team takes care of threat detection in your organization 24/7 and is immediately on hand to deal with critical situations.
+While Rapid Response provides immediate assistance in the event of an active threat, MDR gives you an elite security team that handles threat detection in your company 24/7 and is immediately available in critical situations.

-Sophos service offerings: Compromise Assessment (New), Rapid Response and MDR.
+The Sophos Service Offerings: Compromise Assessment (New), Rapid Response, and MDR.

-Sophos service offerings: Compromise Assessment (New), Rapid Response and MDR.
+The Sophos Service Offerings: Compromise Assessment (New), Rapid Response, and MDR.

-Undoubtedly, for any company that wants to be protected with Sophos software, the Sophos MDR service would be the most secure and best product.
-Nevertheless, customers initially find it tough to pay the price.
-That’s why most people opt for a variant without the service and rely on detection with deep learning with Intercept X Advanced or try their hand at being a threat hunter themselves with the help of the tools in XDR.
-This can work quite well for a long time, but can you really be sure that your company has not already been attacked without you realizing it?
-This is where Sophos’s new Compromise Assessment Service comes in.
+Without question, for any company that wants to protect itself with Sophos software, the Sophos MDR service would be the safest and strongest option.
+Nevertheless, customers often struggle at first with the price.
+That is why many choose a variant without the service and rely on Intercept X Advanced for Deep Learning detection, or try to act as threat hunters themselves using the tools in XDR.
+This can work for long periods, but can you really be sure that your company has not already been attacked without you noticing?
+This is exactly where the new Sophos Compromise Assessment Service comes in.

 Sophos Compromise Assessment Service

-While with Rapid Response the disaster has already happened, with CA (Compromise Assessment) you can get clarity on whether your organization has been the victim of an attack.
-This will involve a targeted assessment by the Incident Response Team, which will take no longer than 7 days.
-Sophos’s Compromise Assessment Service can save a company a lot of time, resources and money by preventing major security breaches, extensive data loss, potential downtime or even brand damage.
+With Rapid Response, the incident has already happened.
+With CA (Compromise Assessment), on the other hand, you can gain clarity about whether your company has become the victim of an attack.
+A targeted assessment is carried out by the Incident Response Team and should take no longer than 7 days.
+The Sophos Compromise Assessment Service can save a company a great deal of time, resources, and money by helping to avoid major security gaps, extensive data loss, possible downtime, or even damage to the brand.

-A CA is suitable for companies of any size:
+A CA is suitable for companies of all sizes:

-• who are not yet using a Sophos MDR service,
+• who do not yet use Sophos MDR Service,

-• who suspect that a cyber incident has occurred and need experts to verify it,
+• who suspect that a cyber incident has occurred and need experts to investigate it,

-• Who want a routine examination to determine the health status of equipment,
+• who want a routine examination to determine the health status of devices,

-• that require an IT audit due to regulatory compliance.
+• who require an IT audit due to compliance with regulations.

-Sophos’s Compromise Assessment Service is designed to investigate a smaller, targeted number of devices.
-It is a rapid assessment procedure to quickly determine the level of risk of a major outbreak.
-Therefore, it is not necessary for a CA to install the MDR agent on all devices in the enterprise.
-The Sophos incident response team will work with you during the initial coordination meeting to determine the number of devices of interest that need to be investigated.
-Sophos provides for the following three variants here:
+The Sophos Compromise Assessment Service is designed to investigate a smaller, targeted number of devices.
+It is a fast assessment process intended to quickly determine the risk level of a larger outbreak.
+For this reason, a CA does not require the MDR agent to be installed on every device in the company.
+In the first coordination meeting, the Sophos Incident Response Team will work with you to determine the number of devices of interest that need to be investigated.
+Sophos provides the following three options:

 • up to 5 devices